 What are the different types of reporting channels to consider?

 Effective whistleblower protection provides measures for protecting whistleblowers against retaliation at work and gives them the option to report wrongdoings anonymously.
 The process should involve internal reporting channels, put measures in place for receiving, reviewing, and investigating cases, and offer support to whistleblowers with internal administrative proceedings and in cases where disclosure becomes public, provide immunity from civil action and criminal liability.
-The confidentiality of whistleblower data should be prioritized to ensure protection against harassment by superiors or colleagues, reduced wages, demotions, punitive transfers, dismissals, or blacklisting.
+The protection of whistleblower data should be prioritized to ensure safeguard against harassment by superiors or colleagues, reduced wages, demotions, punitive transfers, dismissals, or blacklisting.

 What is the best reporting channel for private companies?

 Other channels have become less viable.
 Using a call centre means speaking to a person who will likely ask in-depth questions, which can reduce the whistleblower’s confidence in disclosing information.
 Reports made by phone are steadily decreasing and make it difficult to provide support after the disclosure is made.
 Using an ombudsperson allows you to have a legal expert on hand, but there may be a lack of trust or assurance of anonymity, which can stop potential whistleblowers from disclosing.
-An anonymous mailbox makes following up with the whistleblower nearly impossible and does not comply with the EU directive.
+An anonymous mailbox makes following up with the whistleblower nearly impossible and does not comply with the EU whistleblowing directive.

 Does it matter how the disclosed information was obtained?